 Contact the State Airports Manager at email@example.com or 360-618-2477 for additional questions.

-Note late summer firefighting staging may occur so please give way to emergency operations, check NOTAM’s TFR’s and contact Airport Manager for fire related activity updates.
+Note: Late summer emergency firefighting staging operations is possible at this airport, check NOTAM’s, TFR’s and contact Airport Manager for fire related updates.

 Available information for airport